streetcomplete/StreetComplete/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
+Before starting a feature request you might want to check existing issues (both open and closed) whether the feature has alredy been requested by someone else.

 Attaching screenshots / videos:
 Large images / videos can be very disturbing when reading, so please avoid attaching unnecessary screenshots and videos.
 If you think they are needed, reduce the size or use thumbnails to keep the issue nicely readable.